-2.4 SCANNING FUNCTION (5 second talkback delay)
+2.5 SCANNING FUNCTION (5 second talkback delay)

-1. To start scanning of the memory channels, press FUNC then SCAN.
+To start scanning of the memory channels, press FUNC then SCAN and then the number (1, 2, 3, 4, 5) of the desired scan list.

-The radio will scan through all the preset memory positions (see next paragraph for priority and selective scan features) and will lock on to the first active channel in the scan sequence.
+The radio will scan through all the preset memory positions in the selected scan list (see above paragraph for priority and selective scan features) and will lock on to the first active channel in the scan sequence.
 It will remain on the channel until it becomes inactive.
 Scanning will resume again after five seconds of inactivity.
 To exit the scan mode, press the SCAN key.
 This will cause the radio to revert back to the normal operating mode.